WICG/navigation-api/README.md

 The view of history which the user sees, and which is traversable with existing APIs like `history.go()`, is the joint session history.

 Unlike the view of history presented by `window.history`, `window.appHistory` only gives a view onto session history entries for the current browsing session.
 This view does not present the joint session history, i.e. it is not impacted by frames.
-Notably, this means `appHistory.entries.length` is likely to be quite different from `history.length`.
+Notably, this means `appHistory.entries().length` is likely to be quite different from `history.length`.

 Example: consider the following setup.